 Sheriff Owens and his small band of deputies, including Sarah Torrance (Jaimie Alexander) and gun nut Lewis Dinkum (Johnny Knoxville) have to defend the small town and keep him from crossing the border while waiting for reinforcements from the FBI, who think the villain is headed in a different direction.

 I rented this film with my dad and we both had really low expectations, but we were both pleasantly surprised.
 We enjoyed everything about this film and had a great time watching it.
 While it is not anywhere near award winning level, it is fun and action packed.
 The casting could not have been more superb.
 Though the foul language was a little over the top, the action, the story, the sheer magnitude of bullets made for one awesome guy movie that keeps you on the edge of your seat and totally entertained.

 FAVORITE QUOTE: Well, next time don’t park it in the fire zone.

 PARENTAL CONCERNS: Extreme violence and blood.
 Extreme foul language.

 Be sure to like and share!
 Don’t forget to subscribe for more entertainment and pop culture articles like this one!
-Also, check out my review of Batman and Harley Quinn.
+Also, check out my review of the 1993 action film The Fugitive.

 Consider supporting me and my creative efforts on Patreon.
 It is because of your generosity that writers, bloggers, creators, and vloggers like me can continue to be creative.